For SellersMarket Data

 Current EBITDA valuation multiples by industry for 2026 — manufacturing, SaaS, healthcare, home services, and 15+ more sectors with deal volume and buyer activity data.

-The multiples in this guide represent actual transaction ranges for lower middle market businesses (typically $1M-$50M in EBITDA) based on deal activity through 2025 and into 2026.
-They are not asking prices or theoretical valuations — they are what buyers are actually paying.
+The multiples presented herein reflect actual transaction ranges for lower middle market businesses (typically $1M-$50M in EBITDA) based on deal activity through 2025 and into 2026.
+These are not speculative asking prices or theoretical valuations; they represent what sophisticated buyers are demonstrably paying.

-• Deal structure affects the effective multiple.
-A deal with a significant earnout component may have a higher headline multiple but a lower effective multiple if the earnout is contingent on aggressive targets.
+• Deal structure impacts effective valuation.
+A transaction incorporating a significant earnout component may present an elevated headline multiple, yet the effective multiple can be substantially lower if the earnout is contingent on aggressive, often unmet, performance targets.

 Technology and Software